Derek1980D/Idle-Mining-JS/README.md

 __The Game__

-  * The main game page will have a header containing information on coins.
+The main game page will have
-  * footer with links to ore, smelting or upgrades.
-  * A main section, that will show info on your current selection(ore, smelting or upgrades menu).
-Here you can upgrade and unlock new features.
+  * Stats panel, to show info on coins, ores, bars etc.
+  * Menu for switcing between game areas or accessing the option.
+  * Play area, will display the area selected from the game menu, ores or smelting so far

 [//]: # (some screenshots here?)